 Google Docs is web-based which can be beneficial for many aspects, including working in collaborative projects for school or work in Real Time.
 However, Google Docs can be detrimental if unprepared for a service malfunction.
 PDF is viewable by any recipient who has a PDF reader.
 Both types of documents are available offline if downloaded previously; although auto syncing will not occur with Google Docs until online again.

 Basic Security vs. Advanced Security

 Because your files live in your Google Drive account, Google Docs are password secured.
-However, these documents are still susceptible to data leaks by way of internet hackers or by the user merely forgetting to log out in a public space.
+However, these documents are still susceptible to data leaks from internet hackers or from the user merely forgetting to log out in a public space.
 PDFs have exceptional security mechanisms for more sensitive and discreet material.
 PDF files enable the user to redact, password-protect, and disable the print option.
 Electronic footprints ensure nothing is alterable without leaving a trace.

 Easy-Access Edits vs. High-Security Edits